MalloZup/MalloZup/README.md

 - 👯 I’m looking to collaborate on opensource software with strong, healthy communities and maintainers

-- 📫 How to reach me: find me on slack of cloudnative
+- 📫 How to reach me: find me on slack of cloudnative, or in twitter.